-The numbered green dots indicate hosted gardens.
+The green flowers indicate hosted gardens.
 Hosted gardens will be welcoming guests during the hours of the Garden Tour.
 Until the next tour, please be respectful and view these gardens from the street.

 The golden flowers indicate unattended planting strips and public gardens.
 These are open for viewing from the street any time!